mitanabe/GetSPODocLibPerms/Readme.md

 -siteurl ...
 The target SPO site

--listTitle ...
+-listName ...
 Document Library Title to get the permission list.

 -username ...
 (OPTIONAL) The target user to upload the file.